Lyapunov Function Partial Differential Equations for Chemical Reaction Networks: Some Special Cases: Lyapunov Function PDEs

-Further, Anderson et al. \cite{Anderson2015} proved that the scaling limit of non-equilibrium potential is just right the Gibbs' free energy, i.e.,
+Further, Anderson et al. \cite{Anderson2015} proved that the scaling limit of non-equilibrium potential {coincides with} the {pseudo-Helmholtz free energy function}, i.e.,

-They also asserted that the scaling limit of non-equilibrium potential can suggest a Lyapunov function for the birth-death processes and some other special cases of non-complex balanced CRNs \cite{Anderson2015}.
+They also asserted that the scaling limit of non-equilibrium potential can suggest a Lyapunov function for the birth-death processes and some other special cases of non-complex balanced MASs \cite{Anderson2015}.

-Frankly speaking, the scaling limit of non-equilibrium potential provides a very effective way for some CRNs to achieve the Lyapunov function with a definite physical meaning.
-However, it seems not easy to apply this way to more general CRNs.
-The main reason is that solving (\ref{StationaryDistribution}) is generally a difficult task.
-To avoid this task, an alternative way is to take an approximation of the scaling non-equilibrium potential $-\frac{1}{A_vV}\ln\big(\pi(A_{v}Vx)\big)$ directly as a candidate Lyapuonv function.
-Note that the former is naturally defined on a discrete set $\{x| A_{v}Vx\in \mathbb{Z}^{n}_{\geq 0}\}$ while the latter requests to be a continuous function defined on $\{x| x\in \mathbb{R}^{n}_{\geq 0}\}$.
-Although this process seems not rigorous, it does not need, indeed, to know the explicit expression of the stationary distribution.
-The only information that needs knowing is its existence.
-We will follow this idea to derive Lyapunov fucntion PDEs, and further solve Lyapunov functions for stability analysis of more general CRNs below.
+{Generally} speaking, the scaling limit of non-equilibrium potential provides a very effective way for some MASs to achieve the Lyapunov function with a definite physical meaning.
+However, it seems not easy to apply this {method} to more general MASs, {because solving the stationary Chemical Master Equation \mbox{\eqref{StationaryDistribution}} is usually a difficult task.} To avoid this difficulty, {we propose an alternative method, that is taking an approximation of the scaling non-equilibrium potential $-\frac{1}{A_vV}\ln\big(\pi(A_{v}Vx)\big)$ as a candidate Lyapunov function.} Note that the former is naturally defined on a discrete set $\{x| A_{v}Vx\in \mathbb{Z}^{n}_{\geq 0}\}$ while the latter is a continuous function defined on $\{x| x\in \mathbb{R}^{n}_{\geq 0}\}$. {Obviously, the proposed method does not need to know the explicit expression of a stationary distribution, but only requires to know that a positive stationary distribution is existing.} We will follow this idea to derive Lyapunov function PDEs, and further solve Lyapunov functions for stability analysis of more general MASs below.